publiccodeyml/publiccode.yml/schema.md

 contact point for contributors that need to discuss how to best implement modifications to the software.

-It MUST contain real people names (first name, family name) and direct e-mail addresses.
+It MUST contain real names of individuals (eg: first name, family name) and direct e-mail addresses.
 Do NOT populate these objects using generic contact points (like mailing lists, generic "info@" email addresses) and/or generic department names (eg: "Acme Inc. Support Department").